Please note that this policy does not apply to any company or person outside Thesaurus Software Ltd.

 We may obtain information through our online applications that you or your users install.
 We may gather information related to a user’s use of that application and use of specific features within the application.

 Providing us with information about others

 Should you give us personal data about someone else, you are responsible for ensuring that you comply with all data protection laws.
 In advance of submitting any information to us you should have notified them that data is shared and clarified how we collect, use and retain their personal information.

 We undertake to design our systems and products in such a way as to minimise the use of personal data.
 Where data is required, the purpose for which you are invited to give us information is clear.
 We will not use your information for purposes that are not clear when you provide your details.
 Should we intend to use your data for any other purpose, we will not do so without first notifying you in writing.

 We use your information to:

 We do not employ automated decision making methods in relation to any of your personal data stored.

-Software Users' information will be held and used for as long as permitted for legal, regulatory, fraud prevention and legitimate business purposes.
+Software Users' information will be held for as long as permitted for legal, regulatory, and fraud prevention, currently 6 years.

 To ensure continuity and transparency in our recruitment campaigns, all applicant details will be kept for no longer than 14 months after the end of the recruitment process.